Workshops, Seminars & Institutes

 Formative Assessment Seminar

-Understanding and Implementing the Common Core State Standards After carefully defining formative assessment as assessment that informs classroom instruction, participants examine the literacy assessments they are currently using to determine whether they are assessing the full picture of literacy, assessing what they are teaching, and whether they are using the data to determine patterns and inform instruction.
+Understanding and Implementing the Common Core State Standards.
+After participants learn how formative assessment informs classroom instruction, participants examine the literacy assessments they are currently using to determine whether they are assessing the full picture of literacy, assessing what they are teaching, and whether they are using the data to determine patterns and inform instruction.
 They participate in exercises to analyze assessment data and determine appropriate instruction, and learn strategies for enhancing their instruction based on assessment data, in order to meet the needs of all their students everyday.

 Almost every state in the union has adopted the Common Core State Standards and yet many teachers find themselves perplexed by their implementation.
 What shifts are essential?
 What is close reading?
 How do you fit it all in?
 During this seminar, we zero in on the English Language Arts shifts associated with the Common Core State Standards and help teachers address these shifts in manageable and effective ways.
 Teachers look into their existing literacy blocks to see where they can reflect on and refine instruction in order to teach students how to do close reading, how to use evidence when responding to texts both orally and in writing, and how to make sense of academic vocabulary.
 Utilizing hands on and engaging activities, the focus of this seminar is on turning learning into action.
 We’ll also take a look at parts of the standards that are particularly confusing or challenging and equip teachers with useful tools and strategies for addressing them.
 Teachers walk away with a plan for applying their learning back in their classrooms.